The Children’s Choice: What are the best books out there?

 Percy Jackson wants to be normal, but how can he possibly be normal when he’s half-human, half-God, a.k.a ‘half-blood’?
 In Riordan’s epic, action packed adventure stories, he has brought Greek Mythology alive for young people in a way that no preceding or subsequent author has achieved.
 A phenomenally successful series with a cast of intriguing characters, once children are hooked on the Percy Jackson series, there will be no stopping them and they can even delve into Riordan’s other series featuring Roman, Norse and Egyptian mythologies if they are eager for more.

-What is your child’s favourite book?
-Please do add to the conversation in the comments below over on twitter or facebook and keep letting your children chose their own books alongside the ones they have to read for school.
 In the words of author Neil Gaiman, ‘Somewhere, there is a book written just for you.
 It will fit your mind like a glove fits your hand.
 And it’s waiting.
 Go and look for it.’
 He is absolutely right; take your child to a bookshop or library, step back and watch the magic unfold as they step on to their own, very personal written word adventure.
+Keep letting your children chose their own books alongside the ones they have to read for school.